Whatever you want when it comes to scrolling can be adjusted within settings. Here is how to scroll on a Mac and how to adjust scrolling settings.

 How to change Mac mouse scrolling directions and controls

-- Now you have a range of choices for what you can change when using an Apple Mouse, Magic Mouse or Scroll-pad:
+- Now you have a range of choices for what you can change when using it:

-Below the above choices is a slider, which sets how fast or slow the mouse moves across the screen.
-Drag the Tracking Speed slider left or right to speed up or slow down the options for mouse speed.
+📌 The Tracking speed slider sets how fast or slow the mouse moves across the screen.
+Drag it slider left or right to speed up or slow down the options for mouse speed.

 Something else you can change is the scrolling speed.
 Here is how you can do that.